mithun438/wireless-communication/README.md

-# wireless-communication
+# Arduino Wireless Audio/Data Library

-Wireless communication of audio signals between two Arduino micro-controllers using nrf24l01+
+This library allows streaming of data/audio from analog inputs via NRF24L01 radio modules See the [documentation section](http://tmrh20.github.io/) for more info.